TrellixVulnTeam/hither_U4DF/doc/howto_compute_resource_on_linode.md

 * Type in a Linode Label, for example "hither-compute-resource-01"
 * Choose a root password.
 I recommend using a secure password generator for this, and then storing it in a secure place.

-## Step 3: Log in to your linode

-In a new terminal
+Once it is up, log in.
+In a new terminal:

 ```bash
 # find the ip address in the Networking tab for your Linode on the linode website